Bobris/Bobril/README.md

 Use `npm up` to download all needed node modules.

-For helping writing TypeScript you can use Visual Studio (even free version is perfect).
+For helping writing TypeScript you can use Atom.io with atom-typescript plugin.
 Compilation on save is disabled.
 So you have to work with gulp started in background.
-It also means Visual Studio is not required for work.

 Start `gulp` for TS compilation, minification and generating statistic for LibSize example.

 `gulp compilets` force compilation of all TS files.
-All files are compiled independently with ES3 target, `<script>` module style and enabled source maps.
-It means you have to properly write all referenced definition files (something Visual Studio will not show you).
+It reads tsconfig.json files for information how to compile each subproject.

 `gulp pages` upload examples to GitHub pages.